Cheapest Texas General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-Texas businesses typically pay $106 monthly with ERGO NEXT, which runs 13% below the statewide average and saves $188 per year.
-It ranks cheapest for 39% of all industries analyzed, especially for hands-on service providers and customer-facing operations.
-Beauty salons, dog grooming operations, mobile bartenders, caterers and repair businesses see the most savings compared to the state average, at more than 40%.
+Texas businesses usually pay $106 monthly with ERGO NEXT, which runs 13% below the statewide average and saves $188 per year.
+It ranks as the cheapest across 39% of all industries analyzed, especially for hands-on service providers and customer-facing operations.
+Beauty salons, dog grooming operations, mobile bartenders, caterers and repair businesses get the most savings compared to the state average, at more than 40%.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Beauty, Body & Wellness Services, Childcare Services, Consulting Services, Food & Beverage, Hospitality, Travel & Tourism, Manufacturing, Marketing & Communications, Other Professional Services, Pet Care Services, Real Estate & Property Services, Repair & Maintenance, Retail & Product Rental, Transportation & Logistics
+• General industries: Beauty, Body and Wellness Services, Childcare Services, Consulting Services, Food and Beverage, Hospitality, Travel and Tourism, Manufacturing, Marketing and Communications, Other Professional Services, Pet Care Services, Real Estate and Property Services, Repair and Maintenance, Retail and Product Rental, Transportation and Logistics

 biBerk